 Under proposed new rules for Making Tax Digital (MTD), it is likely that from April 2018, some property landlords, self-employed individuals and unincorporated partnerships will need to file quarterly information to HMRC using HMRC approved software.
 This will be phased in based on turnover thresholds (see below) and eventually most individuals and businesses will be within the quarterly filing regime.

-A business with annual turnover of less than £10,000 is exempt from MTD.
+A business with annual turnover of less than £10,000 is exempt from Making Tax Digital.

-Unincorporated businesses will join the MTD regime in two phases, depending on the level of their annual turnover (self-employed and/or rental income) as shown below.
+Unincorporated businesses will join the Making Tax Digital regime in two phases, depending on the level of their annual turnover (self-employed and/or rental income) as shown below.